The Keiser M3iX Indoor Cycle comes with innovative handlebars.

 Keiser M3iX Consumer Ratings

-Due to the bike being newly released there are no customer reviews to see how the bike is performing.
+Due to the bike price and relatively newly released there are few customer reviews to see how the bike is performing.

 Nor do there appear to be any on other bikes using the Trixter X-Bars

 Other bikes in the Keiser M3 range have very good ratings and there is no reason to believe this one should be any different as the only difference is the X-Cross Handlebars – everything else is the same.
-Keiser M3i which has 91% of customers rating it a 4 or 5.
+Keiser M3i has a very good rating.

 Keiser M3iX Price

-It is an expensive bike and about $500 or more than the Keiser M3i.
+It is an expensive bike and usually more than the Keiser M3i.

 You are getting a very highly rated premium indoor cycle base that has stood up to the use and abuse from being in clubs across the country.